 What’s next for us?
 Our Beta test of the ASK app will be happening soon.
 We are hopeful this will reveal more insights into iBeacon technology and its best application for us.

-Jennie recently joined the Brooklyn Museum to take on the development of their new mobile app.
-Recently moved from London, UK, Jennie has experience working on various mobile projects from parenting to music to restaurants to travel.
+Jennie was part of the team that developed the ASK Brooklyn Museum app.
+Jennie has experience working on various mobile projects from parenting to music to restaurants to travel.
 Jennie’s first mobile project was an accessibility app for use on the London Underground.
 This personal project awarded Jennie with a Top 100 Mums in business achievement in 2012.
 The app continues to be rated as one of the top parenting apps in the UK.